Probabilistic construction of Toda conformal field theories: Introduction

-where $F$ is any bounded and continuous functional on $\mathrm{H}^{-1}(\S^2\to\mathfrak{h},g)$ and $\ps{F\prod_{i=1}^NV_{\alpha_i}(z_i)}_{T,g}$ is the limit of $\langle F \prod_{k=1}^NV_{\alpha_k,\eps}(z_k)\rangle_{T,g} $ when the cut-off $\eps$ goes to $0$ (this more general case can be handled similarly to the case $F=1$).
+where $F$ is any bounded and continuous functional on $\mathrm{H}^{-1}(\S^2\to\mathfrak{a},g)$ and $\ps{F\prod_{i=1}^NV_{\alpha_i}(z_i)}_{T,g}$ is the limit of $\langle F \prod_{k=1}^NV_{\alpha_k,\eps}(z_k)\rangle_{T,g} $ when the cut-off $\eps$ goes to $0$ (this more general case can be handled similarly to the case $F=1$).

-\begin{remark} The above construction can be generalized when one considers as underlying Lie algebra any simply-laced, {\bf semisimple} and complex Lie algebra.
-Indeed, from the classification of semisimple Lie algebras, such a Lie algebra can be written as a direct sum of \textbf{simple} Lie algebras $\mathfrak{g}=\oplus_{k=1}^p \mathfrak{g}_k$.
-Moreover a general property of TCFTs (which can be derived from the form of the Toda field action) is that for $A,B$ two semisimple and simply-laced Lie algebras
+\begin{remark} The above construction can be generalized when one considers as underlying Lie algebra any {\bf semisimple} and complex Lie algebra.
+Indeed, from the classification of semisimple Lie algebras (see for instance~\cite{Hum72}), such a Lie algebra can be written as a direct sum of \textbf{simple} Lie algebras $\mathfrak{g}=\oplus_{k=1}^p \mathfrak{g}_k$.
+Moreover a general property of Toda CFTs (which can be derived from the form of the Toda field action) is that for $A,B$ two semisimple and complex Lie algebras

-where with the notation $\ps{}_{T, g}^{\mathfrak{g}}$ we have stressed the dependence on the Lie Algebra $\mathfrak{g}$.
-This provides a way of constructing correlation functions for general finite-dimensional simply-laced and semisimple complex Lie algebras.
+where with the notation $\ps{\cdot}_{T, g}^{\mathfrak{g}}$ we have stressed the dependence on the Lie Algebra $\mathfrak{g}$.
+This provides a way of constructing correlation functions for general finite-dimensional and semisimple complex Lie algebras.
 The latter equation also implies that the central charges add up, in the sense that

 where here again the notation $ \bm c_{T,\mathfrak{g}}$ stresses the dependence on the Lie Algebra $\mathfrak{g}$. \end{remark}